mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/nifi/1.0.0-1.9.2/limitations/index.md

 ## Installation Limitations

 The minimum memory requirement for DC/OS {{ model.techName }} installation is {{ model.install.minMemory }}.
-DC/OS {{model.techName }} installation will take time since the size of DC/OS {{model.techName }} application is approximately 1.10GB.
+DC/OS {{ model.techName }} installation will take time since the size of DC/OS {{ model.techName }} application is approximately 1.10GB.
 The approximate installation time required would be around 20~25 minutes for a two node cluster.